 Argentina Wind Energy Site Modelling

-The development of new business opportunities in the Latin American market has been a key project for Kenex during the past two years.
-This has primarily been focussed within Argentina where a rapidly growing business relationship has been fostered with Buenos Aires based company Emprendimientos Energeticos y Desarrollos S.A (EEDSA).
+The development of new business opportunities in the Latin American market is ongoing venture for Kenex.
+This has primarily been focussed within Argentina, where a rapidly growing business relationship has been fostered with Buenos Aires-based company Emprendimientos Energeticos y Desarrollos S.A (EEDSA).

 One of the key parameters for wind farm developments in Argentina and Latin America is the distance from an available grid connection.
 A threshold has been determined whereby those prospective areas further than the threshold distance from a transmission line of 132 or more Kv are considered uneconomic.
 Therefore, only the areas within this buffer have been chosen as a study area for a first broad scale Stage 1 model of Argentina.

-The results of the Stage 1 models are analysed and ranked by the suitability of the land for wind farm development.
-This operation leads to the creation of a portfolio of potential projects across the entire country.
-Using EEDSA's knowledge of the energy market, the higher ranked projects will be prioritized and further analysed in more detailed Stage 2 models.
-This second phase of wind prospecting is divided in two principal steps.
-The first consists of more detailed investigation of the project areas which includes land accessibility and roughness analyses and leads to the creation of boundaries for possible wind farms.
-In the second step we use higher resolution data to conduct specific terrain analyses over the wind farm area that will lead to the design of a preliminary wind turbine layout.
+The results of the Stage 1 models werere analysed and ranked by the suitability of the land for wind farm development.
+This operation lead to the creation of a portfolio of potential projects across the entire country.
+Using EEDSA's knowledge of the energy market, the higher ranked projects were prioritized and further analysed in more detailed Stage 2 models.
+This second phase of wind prospecting is divided in two principal steps: The first consists of more detailed investigation of the project areas which includes land accessibility and roughness analyses, and leads to the creation of boundaries for possible wind farms.
+In the second step we will use higher resolution data to conduct specific terrain analyses over the wind farm area that will lead to the design of a preliminary wind turbine layout.

 To date, Kenex has completed the Stage 1 model for Patagonia and with EEDSA are analysing the results and creating the first pipeline of possible projects in the Southern provinces.
 Some of the targets have already been picked up by the Neuquen province government and EEDSA/Kenex is in the process of helping the government developing a new wind farm in one of the selected areas.